 You can download a form from the Parliamentary Ombudsman website that may be used to send complaints to your MP.

-Any of the following outcomes could apply in your case:
+Any of the following outcomes could apply as a result of a complaint:

 - an explanation from HMRC